Al-Bara' ibn Malik Battalion: War crimes accusations

 The RSF, Tagadum, and Beja Congress party accused al-Bara' ibn Malik Battalion of killing 70 youth soup kitchen volunteers in Halfaya, Khartoum Bahri, for allegedly collaborating with the RSF.

 Human Rights Watch accused al-Bara' ibn Malik Battalion of committing war crimes by targeting civilians during the SAF offensive in Gezira state.
 Dozens of widely circulated videos have shown abuses against residents of Wad Madani, the capital of Al-Jazirah State, after they were accused of collaborating with the RSF.
 A video shows a citizen being dragged by members of al-Bara milita, a rope tied around his mouth, and then thrown into the Nile from a bridge after his body was filled with bullets.

-Sanctions

-On 12 September 2025, the United States imposed sanctions on the unit for its role in the civil war and connections with Iran.
+In addition to these allegations, a joint report by the investigative outlet Lighthouse Reports and UN Human Rights experts documented further atrocities in Gezira State, where the battalion and allied forces reportedly slaughtered dozens of unarmed men via beheadings and disembowelments.
+These escalating human rights abuses and extrajudicial executions ultimately led the United States to officially designate the Al-Baraa Bin Malik Brigade as a Specially Designated Global Terrorist organization in March 2026.

-Reception
+Reception and sanctions

 At the meeting of the United Nations General Assembly, the commander of RSF, Hemedti, alleged that the army was being assisted in their fight by the Islamic State (IS) and supporters of the al-Bashir regime.
 In a development in May 2023, the RSF detained a number of individuals, among them Mohamed Ali Al-Jazouli, a well-known supporter of IS, who had previously pledged to fight the RSF.

 On 29 March, SAF commander Shams al-Din Khabbashi stressed that groups like Al-Bara' ibn Malik Battalion "need to be better controlled."
 On 2 April 2024, 15 people were killed and more than 50 were injured after a drone attack in Atbara that struck an iftar gathering organised by the unit.

+On 12 September 2025, the United States imposed sanctions on the unit for its role in the civil war and connections with Iran.
+On 30 January 2026, the European Union sanctioned the unit's commander, Al-Misbah Abu Zaid Talha.
+On 9 March 2026, the United States included the unit to its list of Specially Designated Global Terrorists.